-Section 4 [Learning Assessments/Grading Rubric] Mid Term Exam 25% Final Report 25% Weekly Feedback Papers, Presentation(s) and Participation 50% Xall three evaluation criteria have to be fulfilled (e.g., you cannot pass the course without submitting the final report) Section 5 [Additional Information] Classroom policies - 1.
+Section 4 【Learning Assessments/Grading Rubric】 Midterm 25% Final Presentation 25% Weekly Feedback Papers, Text Presentations and Participation 50% Section 5 【Additional Information】 Classroom policies - 1.
 Please come to class prepared and on time. - 2.
 You are required to actively take part in discussions and group projects. - 3.
-Please help create a safe and respectful classroom.
+Please help create a safe, friendly and respectful classroom for all participants. - 4.
+Plagiarism will not be accepted and will result in final grade F. X If possible, I would like to invite a guest speaker for one of our sessions.
+Details TBA.